hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

 in Reactive programing to end Observables/streams of data with a `$`.
 This is what our todo component will subscribe to.

-We call two operators after our Observable.
-The first is the `startWith` operator which initializes our Observable with a initial value of our data store.
-Next we call the `share()` operator.
-This will allow multiple Subscribers to one Observable.
+We call one operators after our Observable.
+We call the `share()` operator, this will allow multiple Subscribers to one Observable.
 Since services in Angular 2 are singletons and tend to hold our data model/state we want to share this data stream with all our components.

-In our service we hold onto a Observer as a private property on our service.
+In our service we hold onto a `Observer` as a private property on our service.
 A Observer instance is generated when creating a new Observable and subscribing to it.
 The Observer allows us to push new values down our Observable data stream.
 Calling `next()` will push a new value to all subscribers of the Observable stream.
-One side note, if you are familiar with RxJS you can use <a href="https://github.com/Reactive-Extensions/RxJS/blob/master/doc/gettingstarted/subjects.md" target="_blank">Subjects</a> if you would like.
+One side note, if you are familiar with RxJS you can use the varrious <a href="https://github.com/Reactive-Extensions/RxJS/blob/master/doc/gettingstarted/subjects.md" target="_blank">Subject</a> types if you would like.
 For this tutorial we will stick to plain Observables.

 <pre class="language-typescript">